Skip to main content

 Tearing it down

-docker compose down # stop containers, keep data volumes
+docker compose down # stop containers; data and backups untouched